ilyaperepelitsa/CV/README.md

 that, similar to cover letter generator, makes ones based on the match of relevant skills and job description).
 More advanced features are coming after I finish with my React.js adventures.
-* FERC_DOC_TRAIL - a contract job that I did for these wonde
+* FERC_DOC_TRAIL - a contract job that I did for these wonderful people%
 * We created a tool that is hopefully very useful for you.
 The rest is your responsibility.
 If you choose to be intrusive and disrespectful - it is your choice and not ours.
 * Our default download delay is set to **3 seconds** - this will get you about a GB